 What is the current standard of care?

 Once patients are enrolled in a trial, the care that they receive is exceptional.
 The frequency of visits, relationships with coordinators and doctors is truly on another level.
-In the end, long term health outcomes are better than with just the drug itself.
+In the end, long-term health outcomes are better than just the drug itself.